emberjs/guides/source/localizable/models/customizing-serializers.md

 To set up embedded records, include the mixin when extending a serializer then define and configure embedded relationships.

-For example if your `post` model contained an embedded `author` record that looks similar to this:
+For example, if your `post` model contained an embedded `author` record that looks similar to this: